-This is the dawn of computers, when people programmed on punch cards, and the jump from 110 baud to 300 baud was amazing, and 48K ram was enough to hold some pretty complex programs, and nothing was adapted or accessible.
+Rewind to the dawn of computers, when people programmed on punch cards, and the jump from 110 baud to 300 baud was amazing, and 48K ram was enough to hold some pretty complex programs, and nothing was adapted or accessible.

-I started off with a light schedule, at the advice of those who were cautious, “We don't want him to fail”, and then kicked myself, because college is, after all, a means to an end.
+I started off with a light schedule, at the advice of those who were cautious, “We don't want him to fail”, and then I kicked myself, because college is, after all, a means to an end.
 By the third semester I started taking heavy loads, and also took summer classes, so I could be out in less than four years.
 After three years I decided I could push it, and get out in four years with a BS and an MS. It's a program called dual enrollment, taking undergrad and graduate courses at the same time.

 Dr. Eulenberg was the right professor; he specialized in talking devices for the disabled.
 He was nationally recognized, and Nova did a special on his lab: Finding a Voice, aired 02/07/1982.
 Watch Now I missed the filming by one day.
 I was probably in classes when the show was being filmed.
 Damn!
 I could have been on tv!